Why Most Breakouts Fail

 Smart Money Uses Breakouts for Liquidity

-Institutions know retail traders love breakout signals.
-They use those moments to offload inventory or build positions in the opposite direction.
+Institutions know retail traders love breakout levels so they use those moments to offload inventory or build positions in the opposite direction.

-For example, if institutions have been accumulating shares quietly within a range, they may let the breakout occur — triggering a rush of retail buying — and then sell into that strength.
+For example, if institutions have been accumulating shares quietly within a range, they may let the breakout occur and then sell into that strength.

 Likewise, during downtrends, funds may let price break support to trigger panic selling and then accumulate shares at better prices.